Grumman TBF Avenger: U.S. Navy

 After hundreds of the original TBF-1 models were built, the TBF-1C began production.
 The allotment of space for specialized internal and wing-mounted fuel tanks doubled the Avenger's range.
 By 1943, Grumman began to slowly phase out production of the Avenger to produce F6F Hellcat fighters, and the Eastern Aircraft Division of General Motors took over production, with these aircraft being designated TBM.
 The Eastern Aircraft plant was located in Ewing, New Jersey.
 Grumman delivered a TBF-1, held together with sheet metal screws, so that the automotive engineers could disassemble it, one part at a time, and redesign the aircraft for automotive-style production.
 This aircraft was known as the "P-K Avenger" ("P-K" being an abbreviation for Parker-Kalon, manufacturer of sheet metal screws).
 Starting in mid-1944, the TBM-3 began production (with a more powerful powerplant and wing hardpoints for drop tanks and rockets).
-The dash-3 was the most numerous of the Avengers (with about 4,600 produced).
-However, most of the Avengers in service were dash-1s until near the end of the war in 1945.
+The TBM-3 was the most numerous of the Avengers (with about 4,600 produced).
+However, most of the Avengers in service were TBM-1s until near the end of the war in 1945.